giantswarm/docs/swarmdocs/content/guides/your-first-application/nodejs.md

 $ docker pull redis && docker pull google/nodejs
 ```

 __For Linux users__: You probably have to call the `docker` binary with root privileges, so please use `sudo docker` whenever the docker command is required here.
-For example, initiate the prefetching like this:
+For example, initiatie the prefetching like this:

 ```nohighlight
 $ sudo docker pull redis && sudo docker pull google/nodejs